-- In 2018, Glow's power plants in Thailand were sold to Global Power Synergy Public Company Ltd. (GPSC).
+- in 2018, Glow's power plants in Thailand were sold to Global Power Synergy Public Company Ltd. (GPSC).
 These power plants were initially set to exit the scope by the end of 2018, but remained within ENGIE's scope until March 18, 2019 for administrative reasons.
 For the sake of consistency, 2019 values were corrected to take this activity into account.
 This mainly included fuel consumption, 1.8 Mt of direct GHG emissions and energy production.
 Other indicators (management, waste, air, water) were estimated based on 2019 production and data collected in 2018.
-Two other smaller entities, Viking Energy of Lincoln and Viking Energy of McBain, were reintegrated for the same reason in the same manner; - 3.5.4 Group actions
+Two other smaller entities, Viking Energy of Lincoln and Viking Energy of McBain, were reintegrated in 2020 for the same reason in the same manner; - the methodology for calculating the "Purchased products and services" indirect emissions category in "Other indirect GHG emissions" was reviewed in 2021.
+On the one hand, a calculation formula taking inflation into consideration was corrected.
+On the other, double entries were identified and

+3.5.4 Group actions